ChanochW/AuthServer/README.md

 # AuthServer

-AuthServer is a simple authentication server built with Node.js and Express.js.
+AuthServer is a simple authentication server built with Node.js, Express.js, and MongoDB.
 It provides endpoints for user authentication, token generation, token refreshing, and token invalidation.

 ## Features